Year 11

 English

-The initial year of GCSE courses working towards qualifications in English Language and English Literature.
+The final year of GCSE courses working towards qualifications in English Language and English Literature.

 Specification